 - If you have had surgery elsewhere, please bring a copy of your operation report

 During your initial visit, you will be given a comprehensive medical evaluation and you will be asked a series of questions.

 Based on your answers and your medical condition the vascular doctor will determine if you need further diagnostic testing.
 Also, the doctor will discuss the best vascular treatment options for your specific medical condition.

 Your medical file is handled with the utmost respect for your privacy.
-Our staff at The Vein & Vascular Institute of Riverview are bound by strict confidentiality requirements as a condition of employment regarding your medical records.
+Our staff at The Vein and Vascular Institute are bound by strict confidentiality requirements as a condition of employment regarding your medical records.
 Ordinarily we will not release the contents of your medical file without your consent.

 Depending on your insurance, you may be required to provide a referral when you come to our office.
 It is recommended that you call your primary care physician or your insurance company for this information or you can call our office and we will be able to help you with this answer.

 Your insurance has determined if you have a co-payment to see a specialist.
 This amount will be collected at the check in window, as well as any deductible that your insurance has set for your plan.

 We are a participating member of most insurance plans.
 Please call our office to confirm we are a provider on your plan.